5 Things You’ll Love about our Chile Biking Tour

 Biking the Casablanca Valley

-One of our favorite biking routes on this tour is the day we spend exploring the Eucalyptus forests and sprawling vineyards of the Casablanca Valley.
+One of our favorite biking routes on this tour is the day you’ll spend exploring the Eucalyptus forests and sprawling vineyards of the Casablanca Valley.
 Despite its proximity to the equator, the rain shadow created by the Cordillera de la Costa—Chilean Coastal Range—and the cool Pacific air, make the climate of the Casablanca Valley the perfect place to grow wine in Chile….and enjoy scenic cycling routes.

 Crabbing with local fisherman